 Here are four tips for analyzing test automation results:

 In extension of the best practices for analyzing test automation results outlined above, it is important to consider how to ensure environments that produce reliable test results.
-A golden rule in testing is that the quality of your tests is not any better than the quality of your test environments.
+The quality of your test results is only as good as the quality of your test environments.

 The main requirements for good test environments are:

 The world of software quality assurance dreams of artificial intelligence.
 The promise of a scalable, self-improving, digital workforce is too good to ignore.
-And in theory, there are endless ways in which AI can be utilized in, for example, test automation.
+And in theory, there are endless ways in which AI can be utilized in test automation.